-An erosion and sec for all activities ass result in a soil distu- waters of the State that have achieved plan shall include of measures that will result in a soil distu- repair of erosion ar and Specifications If any phase of the five (5) or more action approval from the five more than five action diment control (ESC) plan must be developed and implemented acciated with the landfill construction, operation or closure that inbance with the potential for stormwater discharge to surface .
-Stormwater runoff that is handled as leachate and from areas final stabilization are not subject to these requirements.
-This details of temporary and permanent structural and vegetative be used to control erosion and sedimentation for all areas that inbance.
+for all activities ass result in a soil distu- waters of the State that have achieved plan shall include of measures that will result in a soil distu- repair of erosion and and Specifications If any phase of the five (5) or more activity diment control (ESC) plan must be developed and implemented sociated with the landfill construction, operation or closure that urbance with the potential for stormwater discharge to surface a.
+Stormwater runoff that is handled as leachate and from areas a final stabilization are not subject to these requirements.
+This details of temporary and permanent structural and vegetative be used to control erosion and sedimentation for all areas that urbance.
 The design, installation, inspection, maintenance and nd sediment controls shall conform to the New York Standards for Erosion and Sediment Control, 2016, or equivalent. landfill construction or closure will result in the disturbance of res of land at any one time, the owner or operator must obtain Regional Office stormwater contact person prior to disturbing es.
-Plan The owner or operator shall have a qualified person conduct site inspections of erosion and sediment controls in areas with potential to discharge to surface water as follows: Erosion and Sediment Control P ESC Inspections All erosion and sediment control practices and all post-construction stormwater management practices in areas with potential for stormwater discharge to surface water, to ensure integrity and effectiveness to ensure that practices are constructed as indicated in the SWPPP addressing the operation phase; All areas of disturbance in areas with potential for stormwater discharge to surface water that have not achieved final stabilization; All points of discharge to natural surface waterbodies located within, or immediately adjacent to, the property boundaries of the construction activity; and, All points of discharge.
-For sites where soil disturbance activities are on-going, the qualified person shall conduct a site inspection at least once every seven (7) calendar days.
-ESC Inspection Frequency Where soil disturbance activities are on-going and the owner or operator has received authorization to disturb greater than five (5) acres of soil at any one time, the qualified person shall conduct at least two (2) site inspections every seven (7) calendar days.
-The two (2) inspections shall be separated by a minimum of two (2) full calendar days. suspended (e.g. winter shutdown) and temporary stabilization measures have been applied to all disturbed areas, the qualified person shall conduct a site inspection at least once every thirty (30) calendar days.
+Erosion and Sediment Control Plan ESC Inspections The owner or operator shall have a qualified person conduct site inspections of erosion and sediment controls in areas with potential to discharge to surface water as follows: All erosion and sediment control practices and all post-construction stormwater management practices in areas with potential for stormwater discharge to surface water, to ensure integrity and effectiveness to ensure that practices are constructed as indicated in the SWPPP addressing the operation phase; All areas of disturbance in areas with potential for stormwater discharge to surface water that have not achieved final stabilization; All points of discharge to natural surface waterbodies located within, or immediately adjacent to, the property boundaries of the construction activity; and, All points of discharge.
+ESC Inspection Frequency For sites where soil disturbance activities are on-going, the qualified person shall conduct a site inspection at least once every seven (7) calendar days.
+Where soil disturbance activities are on-going and the owner or operator has received authorization to disturb greater than five (5) acres of soil at any one time, the qualified person shall conduct at least two (2) site inspections every seven (7) calendar days.
+The two (2) inspections shall be separated by a minimum of two (2) full calendar days.
+Where soil disturbance activities have been temporarily suspended (e.g. winter shutdown) and temporary stabilization measures have been applied to all disturbed areas, the qualified person shall conduct a site inspection at least once every thirty (30) calendar days.